 How do I qualify?

-Most banks will only lend for your project if you have a licensed builder with Home Warranty Insurance (HWI) or your state equivalent.
+Most banks will only lend for your project if you have a licensed builder with Home Building Compensation (HBC), formerly known as Home Warranty Insurance or your state equivalent.

 Banks want the security offered by a formal building contract backed by insurance.